What Attracts Fruit Flies to the Garbage Disposal?

 - Clean your kitchen regularly.
 A dirty kitchen will attract more insects than just drain flies, so it is important to keep your kitchen clean.
 Wipe away any spills as they happen, and clean your sink, stove, and fridge on a regular schedule.

 Keeping your home clean is the best way you can deter pests from entering your home.
 Don't fret the cleaning, and instead let our professional cleaners at Luce Home tackle the chores for you!
 We'll get rid of all that grime and dust in your home so you won't have to worry about attracting flies!

-Keep your home clean, and contact us today to schedule your next cleaning session!
+Keep your home clean with our part time maids!
+Contact us today to schedule your next cleaning session.